 I am a genre writer who also writes in contemporary styles and has a wide understanding of styles, subjects and delivery mechanisms for stories, be they short or novel length works.
 Finding editors in this field is expensive and difficult.
 There are many academic editors in the field who can help you deliver almost word perfect text, but sometimes they are often at their limit when it comes to subject, theme, memes, and tropes associated with the overall presentation of a genre work.

 To show you the quality of my editing you need only read the FREE anthologies available from the home page.
 You will also be able to read a vast tapestry of stories that cover the immense creative field.
 These works are not perfect, but the stories themselves are incredible and my work with authors to make them so was both warming and enlightening.

 It was when I was searching for an editor for my supernatural romance, Uttuku, that I discovered the expense involved in getting a book ready for the proofreading stage.
 Proofreading is not editing, nor is it copyediting.
-These last stages are to be budgeted for unless you are comfortable with the use of language and punctuation.
+These last stages are to be budgeted for unless you are comfortable with your use of language and punctuation.

 The big cost is in structural editing or structural commentary which would be a better description.
-This is where the editor read the entire book, creates questions that challenge your ideas and even offer up solutions to errors or weaknesses.
-This is an enormous undertaking as it does require the editor to immerse them in the book and in the author voice.
-Understanding the author voice first enable a clearer observation of the texts supplied.
+This is where the editor reads the entire book, creates questions that challenge your ideas and even offers up solutions to errors or weaknesses.
+This is an enormous undertaking as it does require the editor to immerse themselves in the book and in the author voice.
+Understanding the author voice first enables a clearer observation of the texts supplied.
 This isn't an edit where tiny corrections are made, this is where the editor will tell you to delete scenes and create new scenes that better show what you are trying to tell the reader.